 Special Note to Players and Parents:

-When your son/daughter began playing soccer a few years ago, it was probably on a neighborhood recreational team where everyone had about the same ability.
+When your son/daughter began playing soccer a few years ago or more, it was probably on a neighborhood recreational team where everyone had about the same ability.
 But everyone improves at a different pace.
 Cascade FC exists for the purpose of helping players develop their individual and collective abilities.
 It is the firm belief of all of the SnVYSA Clubs that every player should give themselves the opportunity to test those abilities.
 It is also SnVYSA policy that no player should be discouraged by anyone (coach or parent) from trying out for a higher level of soccer.
 The SnVYSA believes it is our job as adult volunteers to help encourage our young people to challenge themselves and thereby extend their abilities in as much way as possible.
 We sincerely solicit your support to join us in trying to achieve that result.

 Cascade FC Costs and Fees